Dinesh Information

 Whilst HTML has changed considerably since the first days, a lot of the content of modern-day HTML is embodied in that first documentation and more than half of the “tags” described in the original “HTML tags” document still exist.

-As more people started writing web pages and alternatives to the original browser software, more features were added to HTML.
-Many were adopted universally (such as the img element used to insert an image into a document, first implemented in NCSA Mosaic).
+element used to insert an image into a document, first implemented in NCSA Mosaic).
 Some were more proprietary and really only used in one or two browsers.
 There was a growing need for standardisation — so that web developers and authors of web browsing software had a document (called a “specification”) that definitively described to them what HTML looked like so they could judge whether they were implementing/using HTML correctly.

 The IETF (Internet Engineering Task Force — a standards body concerned with inter-operability across the internet) published a draft proposal of HTML in 1993.
 This expired without becoming a standard in 1994, but prompted the IETF to create a working group to look at HTML standardisation.